Whimsy Stick

 18-month Belgian Malinois, chronic post-session frenzy

 The owner had been using a flirt pole for three months with no structure.
-Sessions lasted 20 to 30 minutes, ended when the owner got tired, and the dog was measurably worse after every session: nipping, circling, unable to settle for over an hour.
+Sessions lasted 20 to 30 minutes and ended when the owner got tired.
+The dog was measurably worse after every session.
+Nipping, circling, unable to settle for over an hour.
 The owner was about to throw the flirt pole away.

-We cut sessions to 7 minutes, added a mandatory wait before every release, enforced drop-it on cue after every catch, and closed every session with all-done into a place cue.
+We cut sessions to 7 minutes.
+Added a mandatory wait before every release.
+Enforced drop-it on cue after every catch.
+Closed every session with all-done into a place cue.
 No other changes to the dog’s routine.

 By day 10, the dog was settling within 5 minutes of the all-done cue.
 By week 3, post-session calm lasted over 2 hours.
 The owner reported the dog was calmer on walks, less reactive at the door, and stopped nipping guests for the first time in over a year.
 Same dog.
 Same tool.
 Structure was the only variable.